Evidence and Learning

 Follow on evidence from Glasgow University

-Following the work by SPRU below, two year research project was funded by the Dept Of Health to look at outcomes of health and social care partnership working.
+Following the work by SPRU below, a two year research project was funded by the Dept Of Health to look at outcomes of health and social care partnership working.
 The research is captured in a journal article in Health and Social Care in the Community.
-This led to a long term knowledge exchange programme in Scotland, currently continued by our network.
+This led to a long term knowledge exchange in Scotland, currently continued by our network.

-Early evidence and learning from SPRU
+Early evidence and learning from SPRU, York University

 SPRU started research on outcomes from social care specifically from 1995.
 One example of the many outputs produced over ten years by SPRU summarises their research on introducing outcomes into care management